Iraq —

 The new mortar systems replaced the Iraqis' Serbian 120 millimeter mortars.
 The M120 system is more accurate, has additional safety features, and increases the Iraqi army's ability to deliver indirect fires in the fight against the Islamic State of Iraq and Syria, Army officials said.

-The U.S. soldiers, from Bandit Troop, 1st Squadron, 3rd Cavalry Regiment, worked alongside mortar instructors from the 6th Royal Australian Regiment and the New Zealand military to train more than 70 members of the Iraqi mortar brigade.
+The U.S. soldiers, from Bandit Troop, 1st Squadron, 3rd Cavalry Regiment, worked alongside mortar instructors from the 6th Royal Australian Regiment and the New Zealand to train more than 70 members of the Iraqi mortar brigade.

 “The Australians themselves had never fired the M120 mortar system so when they found out there were some Americans here who had experience on it they quickly asked for our assistance,” said Army Staff Sgt.
 Merrell Dews, an Infantry Mortar Leader Course qualified noncommissioned officer and Bandit Troop's mortar section leader.
 “Of course we were more than happy to oblige.”